Secret gardens and co-ed styles hit Paris men’s collections

 Model Gigi Hadid headlined the Berluti men’s show earlier this week, decked out in womenswear.

-Moments like these, in which female models are seen during the so-called men’s calendar showcasing womenswear styles, are now common at Paris Fashion Week.
+Moments like these, in which female models are seen showcasing womenswear styles during the so-called men’s calendar, are now common at Paris Fashion Week.

-Givenchy, Saint Laurent and Kenzo are among the brands that have gone co-ed while showing their latest designs for men.
+Givenchy, Saint Laurent and Kenzo are among the brands that have gone co-ed while showing recent designs.

 The Paris fashion industry proudly considers itself to be gender fluid, a forward-looking approach critics have feted.

-But the reasoning behind gender-bending at Paris Fashion Week might not be simply a matter of style.
+But the reasoning behind gender-bending in Paris might not be simply a matter of style.
 New data suggests a financial analysis is at play.

 “Simply put, our metrics show that men’s collections that feature women get a whole lot more media attention, and that means money for the houses,” Jessica Michault, a fashion journalist and senior vice president of industry relations at data analytics company Launchmetrics, said.